 Financial assets at FVTPL: These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income, are recognized in the statement of profit or loss.
+Net gains and losses, including any interest or dividend income, are recognized in statement of profit or loss and other comprehensive income.

 Financial assets at amortized cost: These assets are subsequently measured at amortized cost using the effective interest method.
 The amortized cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognized in profit or loss.
-Any gain or loss on derecognition is recognized in the statement of profit or loss.
+Interest income, foreign exchange gains and losses and impairment are recognized in statement of profit or loss and other comprehensive income.
+Any gain or loss on derecognition is recognized in the statement of profit or loss and other comprehensive income.

 Equity investments at FVOCI: These assets are subsequently measured at fair value.
-Dividends are recognized as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
-Other net gains and losses are recognized in OCI and are never reclassified to the statement of profit or loss.
+Dividends are recognized as income in the statement of profit or loss and other comprehensive income unless the dividend clearly represents a recovery of part of the cost of the investment.
+Other net gains and losses are recognized in OCI and are never reclassified to profit or loss.